A Government Agency Wants To Appraise My Property. What Do I Do?

 A Government Agency Wants To Take My Property Through Eminent Domain.
 What Do I Do?

-Once you know that the government is taking your property through eminent domain, a California eminent domain attorney can protect your rights in court.
+Once you know that the government is taking your property through eminent domain, a California eminent domain lawyer can protect your rights in court.
 The eminent domain case will be filed in court; you will be named as a defendant in the case and the government will be named as the plaintiff.
 You are entitled to your rights and you are entitled to just compensation through the eminent domain case.
-A California eminent domain attorney can guide you through the court process, which can appear to be complex and intimidating.
+A lawyer can guide you through the court process, which can appear to be complex and intimidating.

-For more information on Eminent Domain Cases In California, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (213) 277-7872 today.
+For more information on eminent domain cases in California, a free initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling (213) 236-9720 today.